Aussiedroid/AD-EDWarthogEnhancedScript/TrackIR/Readme.md

 # TrackIR Configuration #

-Custom headtracking profile, with controlled curvature towards the extremeties and zero acceleration zones at key areas where panels etc occur.
+Custom headtracking profile, with controlled curvature towards the extremeties and zero acceleration zones at key areas where panels occur.

 Offers a more realistic feel with head movement in Elite Dangerous.